besp9510/pi_i2c/README.md

 Bit rate achievable by pi_i2c.c is primarily a function of the clock accuracy, minimum I2C timings, and I2C protocol messaging overhead:
 * [pi_microsleep_hard.c](https://github.com/besp9510/pi_microsleep_hard) provides a hard microsleep function with a resolution of 1 us
 * Minimum I2C timings (found in the above table) rounded up to the nearest 1 us (per pi_microsleep_hard.c)
-* Messaging overhead: STOP, START, Repeated START conditions, ACKS, and slave & register addresses
+* Messaging overhead: STOP, START, Repeated START conditions, ACKS, and device & register addresses

 Using these constraints, pi_i2c.c achieves a total and useful bit rate that will be lower than ideal.
 I2C full-speed mode (400 kHz), for example, would have the following timings: